mgamboam/GCD_Course_Project/README.md

 ## Introduction

-represent data collected from the accelerometers from the Samsung Galaxy S smartphone
+The current project uses data collected from the accelerometers from the Samsung Galaxy S smartphone.
 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning datasets.
 In particular, it uses the "Human Activity Recognition Using Smartphones Data Set".
 The datasource can be found at: